hbmadsen/EGEN310-fal2021-group-A5/README.md

-# EGEN310-fal2021-group-A5
+# EGEN 310 Group A5 Code

+## This repo contains the following

+- Arduino Code that was loaded onto our Arduino Uno
-##storing the code for the arduino uno & mobile app
+- Screenshot of the blocks code for the mobile app (provided by MIT app inventor)
+- Screenshot of the interface builder provided by MIT app inventor